CAC Purpose

 Join the CAC

-If you are interested in watershed issues and want to get involved in the watershed community, share what you have to offer as a Community Advisory Committee member.
+Are you interested in watershed issues and want to get involved in the watershed community?

 Current CAC members run "Open Yard" outreach events May - September, help run a community event in September, monitor restoration progress on a BCWD conservation property, and provide public input to the BCWD board.
 Join us on these activities or help start up a new mutually beneficial initiative!